wagin/wagin.github.io/index.md

 Python, Golang, NodeJS, Bash, Perl, C++

 ### SQL/NoSQL Databases
-PostgreSQL, Redis, Cassandra, Prometheus, InfluxDB, Clickhouse
+PostgreSQL, Redis, Cassandra, Prometheus, InfluxDB, Clickhouse, TimeScaleDB, OpenTSDB

 ### Web/Backend Frameworks
-Django, Celery, Tornado, RabbitMQ, Nginx, Gunicorn, Flask, HashiCorp Vault, Tastypie, Django Rest Framework, Jinja2, OpenSSL
+Django, Supabase, FlutterFlow, Celery, Tornado, RabbitMQ, Kafka, OpenTelemetery, Nginx, Gunicorn, Flask, HashiCorp Vault, Tastypie, Django Rest Framework, Jinja2, OpenSSL.

 ### Development Tools/Environments
 Kubernetes, Docker, AWS+ Boto3, GIT, Ansible, Vagrant, Terraform, OpenTofu, VMWare, VirtualBox, Kibana, HashiCorp Consul, Fabric, SendGrid API

 ## Work Experience

-### Principal Software Engineer
+### PRINCIPAL ENGINEER & MANAGER
 **Rafay Systems - Bangalore, KA**
 *December 2021 - Present*

-Working as Principal engineer for Data Services Platform at Rafay, responsible for all the metrics dashboards on the product.
+As the Engineering Manager for the Data Services Platform at Rafay, I am responsible for the FinOps and monitoring dashboards, System Alerts, and Events.

-- Currently building an Event based Dashboard backed by OLAP database Clickhouse for monitoring Environment Actions
+- Hiring and managing a sleek, efficient team of six engineers, including Backend, UI, QA, and DevOps engineers, to design, develop, and scale the Data Services Platform to meet Customers’ expectations.
-- Built a Finops product, Cost Management for Kubernetes resources deployed in AKS, EKS, Bare Metal, and Virtual Machines
+- Interact regularly with the Enterprise Leadership, Product, and Solutions Teams to understand and break down customer requirements into Engineering Tasks.
-- Scaling the metrics platform by evaluating TSDBs (InfluxDB, OpenTSDB, Prometheus) and implementing tenant based sharding
+- Over 3.5 Years, I have efficiently facilitated the timely delivery of numerous products from the ground up: o Billing System for Rafay’s PaaS offering is used by GPU providers, and it integrates with 3rd-party ERP solutions. o FinOps product to optimize the cost of applications running in Kubernetes based on usage patterns. o Event-based Dashboards backed by an OLAP database, Clickhouse, to monitor any environment, such as VMs, BareMetal, Databases, Load Balancers, etc. o Cost Management for Kubernetes resources deployed in AKS, EKS, Bare Metal, and VMs.
-- Contribution to open-source projects like OpenCost, influxdb-relay, & paralus for improvements or fix issues
+- Scaling the metrics platform by evaluating TSDBs (InfluxDB, OpenTSDB, Prometheus) and implementing tenant-based sharding.
-- Hiring and managing a sleek efficient team of 5 engineers which includes Backend, UI, QA and Operations engineers to design, develop and scale the metrics and Finops platform to meet Customers' expectations
+- Contribution to open-source projects like OpenCost, influxdb-relay, & Paralus for improvements or fix issues.

 #### Portfolio
 <div style="display: flex; overflow-x: auto; gap: 16px; padding-bottom: 10px; width: 800px;">